 Author – Likhitha Krishnan

 The ideal way to keep the pests in check is to avoid them from entering your home.
 Food, water, contamination and garbage are the baits for most insects and pests.
-Your first step towards natural pest control is to locate their common entry points and cover them.
+Your first step towards a natural pest control method is to locate their common entry points and cover them.
 Pest control companies such as Crazylegs San Francisco utilize a concept called ‘Integrated Pest Management’, which is a common-sense approach that combines prevention with traditional applications of effective pesticides.

 List of natural pest control methods at home